REPORTS TO: Associate Director, Development & Information Management

 MRA-funded researchers have been behind every major breakthrough in melanoma research.
 Since our inception, more than 15 new therapeutic approaches for melanoma have earned FDA approval.
 Today, patients have more treatment options than ever before and many are living longer, fuller lives as a result.
 The melanoma community is leading the way for oncology as a beacon of innovation and scientific excellence.
 Despite this progress, it still isn’t enough, as half of patients facing advanced melanoma are still not benefiting from available treatments and with more than 100,000 new cases of melanoma that will be diagnosed in the United States this year, there is more critical work to be done.

 MRA is recognized as one of the most fiscally efficient non-profits in the country.
 Because MRA’s Founders’ generously cover 100% of MRA’s administrative and operating costs, every dollar donated is invested directly into MRA’s scientific and research program.

 MRA is hard at work unraveling some of the biggest unanswered questions facing melanoma patients today.
 Breakthroughs happen when we work together.
 Join our team!

 The Development Associate is a high impact role on MRA’s Development team.
 Reporting to the Associate Director of Development & Information Management, the Development Associate will have a pivotal role across donor prospecting, stewardship, gift administration and operations.

-- Perform gift processing and process acknowledgement letters;
+- Perform gift processing, write and mail acknowledgement letters, tribute reports;

-- Support major benefit and cultivation events, including tracking invitations and replies, coordinating with vendors, following up with attendees;
+- Support major benefit and cultivation events, including tracking invitations and replies, coordinating with vendors, managing volunteers, following up with attendees;

-- Assist with management of MRA’s participation with America’s Charities, including attending local CFC events;
+- Assist with management of MRA’s participation with America’s Charities, including attending local and virtual CFC events;

 - Perform research on prospects and donors;